bio4j/el-grafo/readme.md

 ## ABOUT THE MODEL DATA

-A HTTP-service request for exploring the Bio4j domain model has been used to returns updated [graphSON](https://github.com/thinkaurelius/faunus/wiki/GraphSON-Format)/JSON objects of the different modules integrated.
+A HTTP-service request for exploring the Bio4j domain model has been used to return updated [graphSON](https://github.com/thinkaurelius/faunus/wiki/GraphSON-Format)/JSON objects of the different modules integrated.
 More infomation about this feature [here](https://github.com/bio4j/model-service)

-Once retrieved, all service data where adapted until they suit the graphlib/dagre expected incomes.
-Once the graph structure and layout is setted, we have used as input for dagre-d3 in order to perform its visualization using d3 on its base.
+Once retrieved, the service data was adapted until it suited the graphlib/dagre expected income.
+Once the graph structure and layout were setted, we  used this as an input for dagre-d3 in order to perform its visualization using d3 on its base.
 For the purposes of this project, it was necessary to link all info generated on the layout with the represented outcome graph.

-It is important to remark that the data represented on el-grafo visualization tool is related with the Bio4j abstract model, not with the actual data stored on the database, alhtough this could be interested to be somehow represented on the tool in the future, on further develops.
+It is important to note that the data represented on el-grafo visualization tool is related with the Bio4j abstract model, not with the actual data stored on the database, although this is an interesting feature that could be integrated somehow in further development of this tool.